rogerswt/clustering/README.md

 it shouldn't matter at what point during an acquisition an event was detected.
 Should be the same everywhere.
 I selected SSC-A and one parameter off of each laser, with the idea that if there was a fluidics hiccup I'd see it, and if there was a laser hiccup on any laser I'd see that too.
+By the way, if you look at the images of this "cleaning" process you will note that at the beginning of each acquisition there's a lot of jumping about, and sometimes at the end (or middle) as well.
+Also, looking at the FCS filenames there's a hint that these data were acquired from 96-well plates.
+Putting 2 + 2 together, I surmise that there's a strong need to clean data when automatic plate sampling is done.
+Just sayin'...
 1. __gate_singlet()__.
 I used a trick I learned from Derrick Jones that just uses FSC-W and SSC-W.  It's sort of a short-cut from the usual.
 1. __gate_live()__.
 I looked for the LIVEDEAD- and CD3+ blob.
 This took a little fiddling